A Preschool Olympics Theme: Summer or Winter--this is a great theme to encourage games and working together!

 Book Suggestions for the Library

-to help your Preschoolers develop those small muscles in their hands!
+to help your Preschoolers develop their math skills and those small muscles in their hands!

 Provide rulers, tape measures, yard sticks and other items to measure with this week!